octobox/octobox/INSTALLATION_AND_CONFIGURATION.md

 The Octobox team hosts a shared instance of Octobox at [octobox.io](https://octobox.io/), but perhaps you're looking to host your own or get yourself set up to contribute to Octobox.
 Fantastic!
 There are a number of install options available to you.

+Before you begin, remember that [web notifications must be enabled](https://github.com/octobox/octobox/tree/reorganize-readme#requirements) in your GitHub settings for Octobox to work.

 #### Installation

 * [Deployment to Heroku](#deployment-to-heroku)